mdaffin/disconnected.systems/site/blog/archlinux-meta-packages/index.md

 decide I will require them but for now, these systems will be based off one of the existing packages.

-One major advantage of using meta-packages like this is it is very simple to see how your system is configured with simple `pacman` commands, for example, to see packages that were explicitly installed run the following.
+One major advantage of using meta-packages like this is it is simple to see how your system is configured with simple `pacman` commands, for example, to see packages that were explicitly installed run the following.